VJ London is a community of VJ’s, Live Video Artists, Visualists, Creative coders, Musicians and Audiovisual performers.

 We support vj-culture, love interaction, organise audiovisual events and care about London.

-At that time already there was chance to get in touch with vj community as Dr Mo (Mauritius Seeger) organised his casual, pub meetings where a lot of interesting talk happened.
+Since around 2006 there was already a chance of getting in touch with the vj community as Dr Mo (Mauritius Seeger) organised a casual, pub meetings where a lot of interesting talks happened.

-To receive invitation You had to be on Mo’s private mailing list so after online forum was created big influx of new characters happened.
+To receive an invitation you had to be on Mo’s private mailing list.
+After the online forum was created a big influx of new characters came in.

-From pub meetings idea evolved to become showcase, we did some hands-on-new-toys night, show-us-what-You-did.
+From a pub meeting, the idea evolved to become a showcase, we did some hands-on-new-toys night, show-us-what-you-did.